canonical/loadbalancer-interface/docs/api.md

 ### Events

   * `available` Emitted once the provider is available to take requests
+  * `response_available` Emitted the first time a complete response becomes available
-  * `responses_changed` Emitted whenever one or more responses have been received or updated
+  * `response_changed` Emitted whenever one or more responses have been received or updated

 ### Methods